 In the modern workplace, communication can make or break a career.
 High school students who develop strong communication skills early go on to nail that interview, negotiate that pay raise, or make a great case for that promotion.
 However, those who fail to communicate effectively often end up getting passed over--no matter how smart or skilled they are.

 As an instructor, you want to ensure your kids have the best chance at success in their careers, and communication is a key element in that.
-But communication can be tricky to learn.
+But teaching communication skills to students can be tricky.
 What are these workplace communication skills, and where do you begin when teaching them in your career readiness course?

 Many high school teachers have approached AES asking these questions, and in response, we've developed a list of the different types of communication your kids will encounter every day in the workplace.